Beaumaris, Victoria: State government

 Results are not final.
 Last updated at 1:25 on 12 December 2022.

 Local government

 Beaumaris is in the local government area of the City of Bayside and occupies two of its wards since redistributions in 2008; Ebden (west and north), and Beckett (south and east).
-Current councillors elected October 2020 are Clarke Martin (Beckett ward) and Lawrence Evans (Ebden ward) who is Mayor.
-Both are Independents.
+Current councillors elected in 2024 are Cr Debbie Taylor-Haynes for Beckett ward, who is also Deputy Mayor of Bayside 2024-25, and Cr Geoff Leigh in Ebden ward.
+Taylor-Haynes was Liberal candidate for Bentleigh in 2022, and Leigh was a Liberal member of the Victorian Legislative Assembly, representing Malvern from 1982 to 1992 and Mordialloc from 1992 to 2002.